The Brauer loop scheme and orbital varieties: Geometric interpretation of the Brauer action

-{\em Calculating the degree.} We first show the map $(GL_2)_i \times^{B_i} E_\pi \to (GL_2)_i \cdot E_\pi$ has degree $1$.
-We must select an $\wtM \in (GL_2)_i\cdot E_\pi$ and compute the fiber $\left\{ [s, \wtM'] : s\cdot \wtM' = \wtM \right\}$ lying over it.
+{\em Calculating the degree.} We first show the map $GL_2^{(i)} \times^{B^{(i)}} E_\pi \to GL_2^{(i)} \cdot E_\pi$ has degree $1$.
+We must select an $\wtM \in GL_2^{(i)}\cdot E_\pi$ and compute the fiber $\left\{ [s, \wtM'] : s\cdot \wtM' = \wtM \right\}$ lying over it.
 By Theorem \ref{thm:Ecomps}, for general elements $\wtM$ lying over $E_\pi$ we know $\wtM^2_{i,i+N},\wtM^2_{i+1,i+1+N}$ are different.
-Fix such an $\wtM = 1\cdot \wtM \in (GL_2)_i\cdot E_\pi$.
+Fix such an $\wtM = 1\cdot \wtM \in GL_2^{(i)}\cdot E_\pi$.
 Then $(\wtM^2)^\#$ is upper triangular with distinct diagonal entries, and

 where $(\wtM'^2)^\#$ is also upper triangular.
 By considering the eigenvalues of the $2\times 2$ matrices $(\wtM^2)^\#, (\wtM'^2)^\#$, we see their diagonals must either agree or be reversed.
 Since $\wtM' \in E_\pi$, by Theorem \ref{thm:Ecomps} their diagonals must agree.
-Since $s^\#$ conjugates a $2\times 2$ upper triangular matrix with distinct eigenvalues to another with the same diagonal, $s^\#$ too must be upper triangular, so $s \in B_i$.
+Since $s'$ conjugates a $2\times 2$ upper triangular matrix with distinct eigenvalues to another with the same diagonal, $s'$ too must be upper triangular, so $s \in B^{(i)}$.
 This shows that the fiber $\left\{ [s, \wtM'] : s\cdot \wtM' = \wtM \right\}$ over $\wtM$ is a point, hence the degree of the map is $1$.
-In particular, $E_\pi$ is not $(GL_2)_i$-invariant.
+In particular, $E_\pi$ is not $GL_2^{(i)}$-invariant.

-{\em The necessary extra equation.} By this non-invariance, $\dim ((GL_2)_i \cdot E_\pi) > \dim E_\pi = \dim E$.
-Hence the irreducible variety $(GL_2)_i \cdot E_\pi$ does not lie in $E$, and by the last conclusion in Lemma \ref{lem:extraeqns} the only equation we need re-impose is $(\wtM^2)_{i+1,i+N} = 0$.
-Let $F$ denote the intersection of $(GL_2)_i \cdot E_\pi$ and $\left\{ \wtM : (\wtM^2)_{i+1,i+N} = 0 \right\}$.
+{\em The necessary extra equation.} By this non-invariance, $\dim (GL_2^{(i)} \cdot E_\pi) > \dim E_\pi = \dim E$.
+Hence the irreducible variety $GL_2^{(i)} \cdot E_\pi$ does not lie in $E$, and by the last conclusion in Lemma \ref{lem:extraeqns} the only equation we need re-impose is $(\wtM^2)_{i+1,i+N} = 0$.
+Let $F$ denote the intersection of $GL_2^{(i)} \cdot E_\pi$ and $\left\{ \wtM : (\wtM^2)_{i+1,i+N} = 0 \right\}$.

-Since $F$ is a Cartier divisor in an irreducible variety, its geometric components are all of codimension $1$ in $(GL_2)_i \cdot E_\pi$, hence of the same dimension as $E$.
+Since $F$ is a Cartier divisor in the irreducible variety $GL_2^{(i)} \cdot E_\pi$, its geometric components are all of codimension $1$ therein, hence of the same dimension as $E$.
 So as a set, $F$ is a union of some of the top-dimensional components of $E$.
 Since $F \subseteq E$ (by Lemma \ref{lem:extraeqns}), and $E$ is generically reduced along its top-dimensional components, $F$ is too.

-Hence $F$ is a union of some $\{E_\rho\}$, up to embedded components, which don't affect multidegree calculations.
+Hence the scheme $F$ is a union of some $\{E_\rho\}$, up to embedded components, which do not affect multidegree calculations.

 {\em The geometric components of $F$.} It is easy to see that $E_\pi$ is a component:

 To determine which other $E_{\pi'}$ are in $F$, we use Theorem \ref{thm:Ecomps}, which characterizes the components using the functions $\{ \wtM^2_{j,j+N}\}$.